raspberrychris/cryptotravellers/content/blog/crypto.md

 The volatility of cryptocurrency means that it

-Many of the cryptocurrency exchanges are not FCA approved
+Many of the cryptocurrency exchanges are not FCA approved.